ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 | Private uplink | Uplink | SDDC-DportGroup-Mgmt | Internal private network-facing interface |
 | Transit uplink | Uplink | Workload-Trasit | Transit VXLAN between the workload ESG and the workload DLR |
 | Internal | Internal | Workload HA VXLAN | Internal interface used for ESG HA pair heartbeat |
 {: caption="Table 7.
-Workload Edge interface configuration" caption-side="top"}
+Workload Edge interface configuration" caption-side="bottom"}

 In this design, a DLR is employed to allow for potential East-West routing between local workload connected L2 networks.
 As this topology is intended to be a simple example, only one L2 network that is intended for workloads is described.
 Adding more security zones can be achieved by adding more VXLANs attached to new interfaces on the DLR.
 The following table shows the DLR interfaces to configure: